 GCM handles (1) lightweight messages that inform an Android app that there are incoming data ready to be downloaded from the server (eg. “a new message”) or (2) messages with data payloads not exceeding 4KB (eg. text messengers can transmit data directly).
 The priority of push notification delivery is managed by the GCM service.

 GCM is free to use without any limits as to the number of push notifications.
-You can read more about implementing push notifications using GCM here.
+You can read more about how to implement push notifications using GCM here.

 Firebase Cloud Messaging (FCM)